Tax Plan 2019

-On Tuesday, September 18, 2018, better known as Prinsjesdag, Minister of Finance Hoekstra presented the Tax Plan for 2019.
-The Ministry for Finance has based these fiscal plans on 5 concrete goals: reducing the burden on workers, creating an attractive climate for setting up business, making the Netherlands greener, implementing satisfactory enforceability and the tackling of tax avoidance or evasion.
+On Tuesday, September 18, 2018, better known as Prinsjesdag, Minister of Finance Hoekstra presented the Dutch Tax Plan for 2019.
+The Ministry for Finance has based these fiscal plans on 5 concrete goals: reducing the burden on workers, creating an attractive climate for setting up a business, making the Netherlands greener, implementing satisfactory enforceability and tackling of tax avoidance or evasion.
 You can read all about what these proposed changes could mean for you and/or your company here.

 Double-bracket system box 1

 The current Dutch income tax system in box 1 is based on 3 brackets.
 The cabinet wants to simplify this by making the transition to a double-bracket system, with a lower rate of 36.95% and a higher rate of 49.5% per cent.
 However, the Dutch Tax Authorities are retaining the previous triple-bracket system for those entitled to the basic state AOW pension.

 This transition will be made on a step-by-step basis and will be accompanied by a gradual change in tax rates.
 Specifically, the lower rate will increase from 36.65% in 2019 to 37.05% in 2020.
 The higher rate, on the contrary, set at 38.10% in 2019, will subsequently drop to 37.8% in 2020 and to 37.05% in 2021.
 The threshold will stay at € 20,384 throughout this period.
 This means that you will pay tax at the lower rate on income up to and including this amount.
 If your income exceeds this threshold, you will be taxed at a higher rate on the remainder of your income.
 This higher rate applies to income up to and including € 68,507.
 For taxable income over this threshold, a combined rate of 51.75% will apply in 2019.